Wazza1999/Project-3/testing.md

 | Information | User asked if they would like to look at their previous hours | if no they continue to next part     | Works as expected                                             |
 | Dates       | User adds days of the current week into the worksheet         | Correct information confirmed        | The program accepts the data but doesn't change the worksheet |

+## HTML and CSS Testing
+I passed the simple 404 page through both validators and they came back with no errors

 ## Testing Browsers

 The portal was tested in the following browsers (based on my own testing and those of people who tested the portal):